Ontario Land Tribunal

 Prior to being appointed to the Ontario Land Tribunal, Bita M. Rajaee practiced in the area of civil litigation.
 She attended before various levels of the Ontario Courts and numerous administrative tribunals, where she passionately sought the best results by looking at each matter practically and strategically.
 She is a member of the Law Society of Ontario.
 She obtained her JD from Osgoode Hall Law School, has a Masters of Arts from the University of Toronto, and a Bachelor of Humanities from Carleton University.

 Carrie Hardy is a lawyer who was called to the Ontario Bar in 2002.
 She most recently practiced law as real estate legal counsel and staffing manager of Real Estate Operations for University of Toronto.
 She holds a Bachelor of Arts (Honours) from Wilfrid Laurier University and a Bachelor of Laws degree from Dalhousie University.
-Her community involvement includes serving as a Director for Canadian Mental Health Association in Durham.
+Her most recent community involvement includes serving as a Director for Canadian Mental Health Association in Durham.

 Bryan Tuckey is a resident of the City of Toronto.
 His most recent employment was as the President and Chief Executive Officer or the Building Industry and Land Development Association of the Greater Toronto Area.
 Prior to his position at BILD, he held a number of senior positions at all three levels of government in Ontario.
 Positions included: Commissioner of Planning and Development at the Region of York, Assistant Deputy Minister at the Ministry of Municipal Affairs and Housing, Commissioner of Planning (A) Atthill he former City of North York during the City of Toronto amalgamation.